solo-system/solo-system.github.io/documentation/faq.md

 --------------

 Not from me, sorry.
 All the software and design are open, so you can build your own.

-I'd do it for a spaceship - just a little one will do.
+The assembly video shows you how, as does the getting started guide.

 How much does it cost?